oculus-samples/voicesdk-samples-whisperer/README.md

 For more information on setting up an App, check out the [Wit.ai Quickstart](https://wit.ai/docs/quickstart).

-> **Note:** Wit.ai will need to train it's model before it's ready to use.
+> **Note:** Wit.ai will need to train its model before it's ready to use.
 On Wit.ai, the current status of the training is indicated by the dot next to the app name.

 ## How To Play
 *Whisperer's* introduction will help guide you, through narrative instruction and visual prompts, how to interact with objects using your hands and voice.